Who is Ethan Allen?

 It was well known throughout New England that there were cannons and artillery at the British forts at Ticonderoga and Crown Point, and even before the first shot was fired at Lexington, plans had been set in motion by Connecticut to have Ethan Allen and the Green Mountain Boys to capture Ticonderoga.

 Not long after Connecticut launched its expedition, with Ethan Allen as its field commander, the Massachusetts Committee of Safety funded its own expedition with Benedict Arnold in command.
 Along the way, the two expeditions joined together and traveled to Ticonderoga at the southern tip of Lake Champlain.

 The British at Ticonderoga and Crown Point were not aware war had broken out and were not expecting an attack of any kind.
 On May 10, 1775, Allen, Arnold, and the Green Mountain Boys stormed the fort and took captured it with almost no resistance from the British garrison.

 When the Continental Congress found out about the capture of the fort, there was concern that it may have ruined any chance at reconciliation with Britain.
 Congress asked Allen to take the cannon and artillery to the southern end of Lake George so that inventory could be taken.
 Allen refused the request and argued that removing the weapons from the fort would leave the fort defenseless and leave the colonists in the western territories vulnerable to attack.
-As long as the cannon and artillery remained at the fort, it could be used to control traffic on Lake Champlain.
+As long as the cannon and artillery remained at the fort, they could be used to control traffic on Lake Champlain.